 - Term of members.
 Two-year term.
 May be re-appointed, with no term limits.

 - Overlap of terms.
 Terms of members will overlap.
-Members will rotate off in a manner that allows continuity. > - Term start/stop.
-Terms will begin and end at the ASBMT annual meetings. > - Composition.
-Steering Committee members must be members of the SIG, with at least one member representing the CIBMTR > Health Services Research Program.
-Diverse representation is preferred: geographic, racial, gender based, areas of > expertise, size and type of the transplant program.
+Members will rotate off in a manner that allows continuity.

+- Term start/stop.
+Terms will begin and end at the ASTCT annual meetings.

+- Composition.
+Steering Committee members must be members of the SIG, with at least one member representing the CIBMTR Health Services Research Program.
+Diverse representation is preferred: geographic, racial, gender based, areas of expertise, size and type of the transplant program.